Coboundaries of 3-IETs: Proof of

-As consider in Cases 1 and 2 (i.e. \Cref{eq: case1,eq: case2},) the first return time of the skew product $T_f$ to $J\times \R$ is of the form $R_{\widetilde{f}}$ where $R$ is a rotation on $J$ and $\widetilde{f}$ is a function with at most one discontinuity in the interior of $J$.
-In Case 1, the discontinuity is at $\lambda_A-\lambda_C$, whereas in Case 2, there are no discontinuities in the interior of $J$.
-All thanks to \Cref{eq:LimitCondThm1}.
-We note that any 3-IET is measurably isomorphic to its inverse.
-The isomorphism between $T$ and $T^{-1}$ is of the form $\mathcal{I} (x) = |I|-x$.
-Hence $T_f$ is measurably isomorphic to ${(T^{-1})}_{-f\circ \mathcal{I}}$.
-The isomorphism is $(x,t) \mapsto (\mathcal{I}(x),-t)$.
-Consequently, proving or disproving ergodicity of $T_f$ is enough to consider Case 2.
+As explained in Cases 1 and 2 (see \Cref{eq:case1,eq:case2}), the first return map of the skew product $T_f$ to $J\times\R$ is of the form $R_{\widetilde f},$ where $R$ is a rotation on $J$ and $\widetilde f$ is a function with at most one discontinuity in the interior of $J$.
+In Case 1, this discontinuity occurs at $\lambda_A-\lambda_C$, while in Case 2 there are no discontinuities in the interior of $J$.
+This follows from \Cref{eq:LimitCondThm1}.

+We note that every $3$-IET is measurably isomorphic to its inverse.
+More precisely, the map